MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-spreadsheet-permission.md

 search.appverid: MET150
 description: Migrate Google spreadsheet requirements Migration Manager deep scan of Google spreadsheet
 ---
-# Google Sheets permissions with Migration Manager Deep Scan
+# Google Sheets permissions with Migration Manager sheet scan

 >[!Note]
->The "deep scan" feature mentioned in this article is currently in **private preview** and not generally available.
+>The "sheet scan" feature mentioned in this article is currently in **private preview** and not generally available.

-You must grant Google Spreadsheet permissions before Migration Manager can run a **deep scan** on Google Sheets.
+You must grant Google Spreadsheet permissions before Migration Manager can run a **sheet scan** on Google Sheets.

 ## Set permissions